conversion pixel

 • Our BSN Program prepares you for the highest level of RN licensure in less than 3 years via a flexible hybrid program that combines online instruction with on-field supervised practice.

-• If you already are an LPN and want to take the next step, enroll in the LPN-to-ASN path and advance to an RN role in as few as 16 months.
+• If you are already an LPN and want to take the next step, enroll in the LPN-to-ASN path and advance to an RN role in as few as 16 months.

 Browse our educational programs and start your nursing career today!